openmod-initiative/toolchest/README.rst

 Dependencies
 ------------

-As this is a hodgepodge of tools, different tooling requires differnt dependencies.
+As this is a hodgepodge of tools, different tooling requires different dependencies.

 General